oxinabox/MagneticReadHead.jl/README.md

 [![asciicast](https://asciinema.org/a/PnffnrsqEkX8Oum71KY9sWMue.svg)](https://asciinema.org/a/PnffnrsqEkX8Oum71KY9sWMue)

+## Other Julia Debuggers

+MagneticReadHead is very early alpha.
+THere are some otehr debugging projects going on, and you can certainly mix and match within the same project depending on your needs.

+The other projects are also alpha, but almost certainly more mature than MagneticReadHead.

-## MagneticReadHead Vs Rebugger
+### Rebugger
 [Rebugger](https://github.com/timholy/Rebugger.jl) is the another debugging package for Julia.
 Rebugger is a very nontraditional rebugger, MagneticReadHead is a lot closer to a traditional debugger.

-They are complementary tools that can both be used in the same project.
 Rebugger has has a user interface based on scooping the code of any function it steps into, into the REPL.
 Then allow you to point your cursor at a function and step into that one.
 Rebugger lets you edit the code at each step.